tcarland/kvm-qemu-ansible/README.md

 scratch, but other ISO's can be provided by the `--image` command option.

-Since the resulting base VM will be cloned by all nodes when building VM, the VM should be created on the Secondary Storage pool (NFS) to make it automatically available to all hosts.
+Since the resulting base VM will be cloned by all nodes when building VM, the VM should be created on the Secondary Storage pool (NFS) to make it available to all hosts.

-When creating a new VM, the `kvmsh` script looks for the source ISO in a path relative to storage pool in use, we ensure the ISO is also stored in the Secondary pool.
+When creating a new VM, the `kvmsh` script looks for the source ISO in a path relative to storage pool in use, so we ensure the ISO is also stored in the Secondary pool.
 ```
 $ ssh sm-01 'ls -l /secondary'
 total 2525812
 -rw-r--r--.
 1 root idps   987758592 Apr 21 15:34 CentOS-7-x86_64-Minimal-1908.iso
 ```

-The first VM can then be created from any node and pointed to the secondary pool.
+The base VM can then be created on any node and pointed to the secondary pool.
 ```
 $ kvmsh --pool secondary --console create centos7
 ```